Today, we’re going to address whether you should open a bank account in Gibraltar. The short answer is, maybe.

 And for Europeans who need a European base (or who can’t jump to an offshore tax haven immediately without heavy penalties due to the rules in their home country), Gibraltar can be an attractive option.

-Bottom-line, Gibraltar has a solid reputation and doesn’t suffer from tax-haven stigma anymore.
+The bottom line, Gibraltar has a solid reputation and doesn’t suffer from a tax-haven stigma anymore.